 The neighborhood has also seen a rise in many chef-driven restaurants as well as street food carts that are guaranteed to have you coming back time and time again.

-- Kaya – This Caribbean inspired restaurant has a broad menu and is home to an incredible burger and the best happy hour in Pittsburgh.
-(Kaya is currently Discover the Burgh’s #1 rated restaurant.)
+- Kaya – This Caribbean inspired restaurant has a broad menu and is home to an incredible burger.
 Reservations are recommended.

-- Edgar’s Tacos – A competitor to Casa Reyna, Edgar’s Tacos have gained an incredible following at their mobile food cart.
-They now have a permanent store a few blocks down in the Strip District.
-Do yourself a favor and try one of each!
+- Edgar's Tacos – Edgar's Tacos has gained an incredible following at their mobile food cart.
+They now have a permanent store at the Pennsylvania Market!

 - Lucy's Banh Mi Cart – Lucy is most often found by Bar Marco in the summer months, serving up her Banh Mi sandwiches from Vietnam.
 Trust us when we say that she has earned her cult following.

 - Sambok Korean Food Cart – The Korean grocery store Sambok offers its own food cart and the mung bean pancakes are definitely worth seeking out.

 - Wholey's – Although known as a meat and seafood grocery store, Wholey's offers street side lobster rolls, Andy's Sushi Bar, and a dining counter where you can try delicious seafood dishes like fish sandwiches and soft shell crab sandwiches (in season).